John Metzer and Marc Metzer

-Metzer Farms' John Metzer, son Marc Metzer, and Director of Hatcheries David Dunlap recently sponsored a groundbreaking ceremony for their $6 million state-of-the-art waterfowl hatchery in Memphis.
+Metzer Farms' John Metzer and son Marc Metzer recently sponsored a groundbreaking ceremony for their $6 million state-of-the-art waterfowl hatchery in Memphis.
 The Metzer Farms Tennessee hatchery will be a 21,000 square foot facility, the farm's second and largest hatchery and will allow them to hatch over 120,000 ducklings a week.

 Once construction is complete, the new Tennessee hatchery will allow for faster and safer delivery of day-old birds nationally in collaboration with the U.S. Postal Service and FedEx.
 Orders ranging from 2 to 5,000 ducklings and goslings will be taken to the Memphis FedEx hub, flown direct to their customer's local airports the same day, and delivered to their local post office for pick up the next morning.

 "We're excited to be in Memphis and be able to provide ducklings and goslings to people overnight across the country," Metzer Farms owner John Metzer said.
 "We will be providing a service to our customers throughout the nation that no one else can match."

 In addition to their logistic alliances, the hatchery has also partnered with Tennessee Amish families that will provide them with the fertile duck and goose eggs for the hatchery.
 These eggs will be collected several times a week from each of these family farms, transported to the Memphis hatchery and incubated, hatched and shipped from there.
 Many of their goose hatching eggs will be coming from farmers in Missouri.